Table of Contents

 The tank is produced from thick distortion-free glass material for visibility and durability.

-It also comes with diamond-polished edges, black seal with industrial strength and universally-sized injection molded frames for added sturdiness.
+It also comes with diamond-polished edges, a black seal with industrial strength and universally sized injection moulded frames for added sturdiness.

 The tank size is 18 x 12 inches, giving your reptilian buddy a lot of space to slither around.